thchilly/adapt-tools/README.md

 - Dynamic filters for quickly locating relevant adaptation tools.
 - Detailed pages for each tool with comprehensive information.
 - Suggestion form to contribute new tools or updates.
+User submissions are sanitized and saved as CSV files for moderation.
 - Image upload and management for tool illustrations.
 - MySQL backend ensuring robust data storage and retrieval.